openhab/org.openhab.binding.zwave/README.md

 ## Discovery

 Once the binding is authorized, and an adapter is added, it automatically reads all devices that are included into the network.
 This is read directly from the Z-Wave controller and new things are added to the Inbox.
+When the discovery process is started, the binding will put the controller into inclusion mode for a defined period of time to allow new devices to be discovered and added to the network.

 ## Binding Configuration